FraunhoferIOSB/FAAAST-Registry/docs/source/persistences/jpa_persistence.md

 spring.datasource.password=
 ```

+An example of these settings is already prepared in comments in the `application.properties`.

-The property "spring.profiles.active" must be set to "external".
+The property `spring.profiles.active` must be set to `external`.

-Please make sure, that the database, referenced by "spring.datasource.url", exists in your PostgreSQL database (in this example `Fa3stRegistry`).
+Please make sure, that the database, referenced by `spring.datasource.url`, exists in your PostgreSQL database (in this example `Fa3stRegistry`).

 Please make sure, that you add username and password of your PostgreSQL database in this section (properties `spring.datasource.username` and `spring.datasource.password`).